History of IHeartRadio in Timeline

 In February 2022, iHeartMedia invested in Sounder.

-September 27, 2023: Minnesota Timberwolves and Lynx Radio Broadcasts Move to iHeartRadio App
+September 27, 2023: Timberwolves and Lynx Radio Broadcasts Move to iHeartRadio App

-On September 27, 2023, the Minnesota Timberwolves and Lynx announced that their radio broadcasts would move to the iHeartRadio app, with simulcasts on KFXN-FM for select games.
+On September 27, 2023, the Minnesota Timberwolves and Lynx announced that their radio broadcasts would move to the iHeartRadio app.
+Every game would air on the app, while the majority of Lynx games and select Timberwolves games would be simulcast on co-owned KFXN-FM.

-In 2024, iHeartMedia made major changes to the iHeartRadio apps' user interface to mimic features from a car radio.
+In 2024, iHeartMedia made major changes to the iHeartRadio apps' user interface, intended to mimic features from a car radio, including tuners, live radio, and song lyrics.